 Tilda – A Highly Configurable GTK Based Drop Down Terminal For Unix-like Systems

 Tilda is a free, open source, highly customizable and configurable GTK based drop down Terminal emulator for Unix-like operating systems.
 Unlike other traditional Terminals like gnome-terminal (Gnome), Konsole (KDE), MATE Terminal (MATE), xterm and many others, Tilda has no border window and is hidden until a key or keys pressed.
-Its design was inspired from the classical Terminals used in first person shooter games, Quake, Doom and Half-Life to name a few.
-It doesn’t has border window, menu bar, title bar, and minimize or maximize buttons.
+It’s design was inspired from the classical Terminals used in first person shooter games, Quake, Doom and Half-Life to name a few.
+It has no border window, menu bar, title bar, and minimize or maximize buttons.
 It can be pulled up and down when a key is pressed.
-Tilda is popular among developers and those who are using Terminal mostly to perform all tasks.
+Tilda is popular among developers and those who are using Terminal mostly to perform almost all tasks.

 In this brief guide, we will see how to install and use Tilda in various Linux operating systems.